andrezero/grunt-distjs/README.md

 ### Configration

-Inside your `Gruntfile.js` file, add a section called `distjs`.
-This section specifies the targets for the `distjs` task and the options you want to pass to each target.
+Inside your `Gruntfile.js` file, add a section called `jsglue`.
+This section specifies the targets for the `jsglue` task and the options you want to pass to each target.

 Here's an example configuration: